Salad nicoise

 Nothing fishy about my niçoise

-In a classic salade niçoise, you would normally find boiled potatoes and anchovies, although I have developed a taste since moving to Italia for anchovies, especially very good quality ones in oil from the cantabrico coast, I prefer this salad without them.
+In a classic salade niçoise, you would normally find boiled potatoes and anchovies.
+Although I have developed a taste for anchovies since moving to Italia, especially very good-quality ones in oil from the Cantabrico coast, I prefer this salad without them.

 Did you know that in Italy we have 2 different names for anchovy depending on how they are prepared?
 Fresh anchovies are called ‘Alici’ (pronounced A-lee-chee) and if they are preserved in oil or salt they are called ‘Acciughe’ (pronounced A-choo-ghe).
 Now you know!

-This is my version of the famous salad, I still add fish in the form of the very best tuna I can afford, these come in Italy at least in jars, usually around 200g, I have a few brands that I like but I have found most are very good quality.
-You can always use whatever tuna you like or can afford, this is just my preference.
-It is such a simple salad I think that every ingredient should be the best you can get/afford.
+This is my version of the famous salad.
+I still add fish in the form of the very best tuna I can afford.
+I have a few brands that I like, but I have found most are very good quality.
+You can always use whatever tuna you like or can afford; this is just my preference.
+It is such a simple salad that I think every ingredient should be the best you can get/afford.

 Try and get your soft boiled eggs just right, I know that boiling an egg varies on many different things, size, egg temperature, etc. For me, I boil water and place a room temperature egg into the water and start a timer for 6 mins, after the time is up I put it into cold or ice water and crack the shell and let it cool down fast to stop the cooking.
 This almost always gives me a lovely jammy yolk, not too runny, just perfect.

-The runny yolk and the vinegary dressing with the tuna and salad all gone together to make a beautiful salad, perfect for a light lunch on a sunny day, also goes very well with a cold glass of Umbrian Grechetto and some crusty bread.
+The runny yolk and the vinegary dressing with the tuna and salad all come together to make a beautiful salad, perfect for a light lunch on a sunny day, it also goes very well with a cold glass of Umbrian Grechetto and some crusty bread.

 Buon appetito.